Get an AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 As one of the most important metrics in your arsenal, AHT shows the average duration of each call, including talk time, hold time, and follow-up time.

-• Impact of display: If calls are taking too long, supervisors can identify agents who need extra training to help provide more timely resolutions.
+• Impact of display: If calls are taking too long, the contact center manager can adjust workflows and identify agents who need extra training to help provide more timely resolutions.

 • How agents can influence: If AHT exceeds your threshold, agents can see obvious warnings, focusing on more efficient follow-up time and not allowing excessive holds between queries.